[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 In a production environment, we will need to leverage a build agent, which is a separate server/container with all the tools installed for each stage in the Pipeline to run successfully.
 These might include Python, Docker, Maven, GIT, etc.

-However, in the following examples, we will be using our local Jenkins server as our build agent.
+However, in the following examples, we will use our local Jenkins server as the build agent.
 Therefore, we will need to make sure all of the required applications/plugins are installed on the host before running our pipeline.

 Applications

-In this example, we will use a Linux Ubuntu machine to host Jenkins, so we will install all of the necessary applications using the APT package manager to create a build/test pipeline with Maven.
+In this example, we will use a Linux Ubuntu machine to host Jenkins, and install all necessary applications using the APT package manager to create a build/test pipeline with Maven.

 We will need to install the following applications on the Jenkins server: